 - Taking steps to quit smoking

-Medication – it’s important to take any medication that your physician prescribes as it can reduce your risk for PAD, as well as heart attack and stroke.
+It’s important to take any medication that your physician prescribes as it can reduce your risk for PAD, as well as heart attack and stroke.
 Medications that may be prescribed include:

 - Aspirin and/or clopidogrel to prevent blood clots